ahadkar/politician-sentiment-analysis/README.md

 **The project used [this dataset available on data.world](https://data.world/bkey/politician-tweets)**

-**Contribution of Each Team Member**
+##Contribution of Each Team Member

-* Aditya:
-* Yujia:
+###Aditya Hadkar
+Setup the code base in Django for development.
+Designed and developed the web pages and backend to display the politicians, tweets, and analytics.
+Worked with Yujia to setup the code for topic modeling and save the results to the database.

+###Qian Ke
-* Qian: Researched the appropriate toolkit of sentiment analysis.
+Researched the appropriate toolkit of sentiment analysis.
 Implemented the sentiment analysis for each tweet and politician.
 Wrote the two files in sentiment directory: tweet_sentiment.py, politician_average.py and relative documentations.

+###Yujia Jin

+## Required Database
+The database included in the repository is a placeholder.
+[Download the database](https://drive.google.com/file/d/1du9vzxirOis5uVF-34k4JcQneT8NgYrr/view?usp=sharing) and replace the one in the repository.

 ## Required Python Frameworks